Thinking about an LA to San Diego road trip?

 Lunch

 Without a doubt, my favorite place in Encinitas is The Taco Stand.
-It is incredible how much flavor the tacos and burritos on this place pack.
+It is incredible how much flavor the tacos and burritos on this place pack have.
 I always go for seconds.

-If you do not feel like Mexican food, the Encinitas Fish Shop, Union Kitchen and Solace & the Moonlight Lounge are pretty good.
+If you do not feel like Mexican food, the Encinitas Fish Shop, Union Kitchen, and The Bier Garden are pretty good.
 Keep in mind Handel’s, a famous ice cream shop has a store in town.

 Afternoon